-Our calculated stable funding ratio for SCF stood at 98.9% as of December 2021, in line with the average of its peer group.
+Our calculated stable funding ratio for SCF stood at 94.6% as of June 2022, relatively in line with the average of its peer group.
 This highlights some weaknesses because we expect banks to fund long-term assets with appropriate forms of stable long-term funding, plus a margin that can manage potential losses of customer deposits.
-Like its peers, SCF has taken advantage of the attractive terms of TLTRO III, increasing its recourse to €20.2 billion as of end-2021 (compared to €14.6 billion at end-2020 and €7.9 billion of TLTRO II at end-2019), leading to an extension of its maturity profile and cheaper funding.
-Part of this was deposited back at the central bank, and SCF plans to gradually amortize it until 2024.
+Like its peers, SCF has taken advantage of the attractive terms of targeted longer-term refinancing operations (TLTRO III), increasing its recourse to €20.1 billion, leading to an extension of its maturity profile and cheaper funding.
+Part of this was deposited back at the central bank, and SCF plans to gradually amortize it until 2024, and partly replace it with customer deposits and by tapping the market with other funding sources.
+This will likely result in some deterioration of its regulatory net stable funding ratio (NSFR), but within manageable levels and staying above regulatory requirements.

 In our view, the ongoing parental support balances SCF's partial reliance on short-term liabilities to finance long-term assets.
-As of year-end 2021, SCF benefitted from €9.3 billion of funding from its parent.
-Our calculated liquidity coverage ratio was 1.35x as of year-end 2021, while its regulatory liquidity coverage ratio was above 115% throughout the year.
+As of end-June 2022, SCF benefitted from €7.3 billion of funding from its parent.
+Our calculated liquidity coverage ratio was 1.05x as of end-June 2022, while its regulatory liquidity coverage ratio stood at 266%.